 Quitting smoking is always possible with the right method and this can include therapy and resources from the NHS, e-cigarettes and prescription tablets, as well as over the counter methods such as gum and patches.
 Whatever technique you adopt when looking to stop smoking, a combination of effective treatment to suit your lifestyle and willpower will be your biggest aid.

 To aid you in quitting smoking you can buy prescription tablets such as Champix - an effective smoking cessation medication available - after completing a free consultation with us online.
-When your consultation is approved our doctor will issue a prescription and pass it to our pharmacy where it will be dispatched for free same or next day delivery.
+When your consultation is approved our doctor will issue a prescription and pass it to our pharmacy where it will be dispatched for free next day delivery.

 Smoking is a widely publicised habit with only negative effects.
 The biggest preventable cause of death in the world, quitting this addictive substance is difficult however there is a whole host of methods that can help you stop smoking for good.
 When you smoke cigarettes you place yourself at a higher risk of a number of critical and long-term health conditions, however did you know, that 20 minutes after stopping smoking, your pulse decreases back down to a normal level.

 Cigarettes contain nicotine, which is the highly addictive substance that makes the habit hard to quit, especially permanently.
 This makes going "cold turkey" (stopping smoking abruptly with no further insistence) near impossible for the vast majority of smokers.
 In fact, most smokers looking to quit end up relapsing when trying to go it alone, which is why there are many treatment and methods out there designed to help.